 Opportunity to Study Abroad

 As a biology major, you have the option of studying abroad, which is typically done in the fall of your junior year.
-There are several programs that are especially popular with biology majors, including semester and summer programs in marine biology at the Duke Marine Lab, semester and summer programs studying tropical biology in Costa Rica, a summer course in Australian biogeography, and a semester program in savannah ecology in South Africa.
+There are several programs that are especially popular with biology majors, including semester and summer programs in marine biology at the Duke Marine Lab and summer courses in Australian biogeography and Alaskan Biodiversity.
 In addition, there are many other study abroad programs that allow students the opportunity to take courses in biology as well as other fields.
 Moreover, the major in biology is sufficiently flexible to allow students to take semester abroad with out any biology, to study art in Florence, for example.

 Biology majors who achieve excellence in both their studies and a research-based thesis may apply for Graduation with Distinction in Biology.
 Students may apply if they have a grade point average of 3.0 or above in Biology courses and courses approved as electives for the major, NOT including Independent Studies, at the time of application.
 The award of Distinction requires the maintenance of this grade point average and the completion of an original research project, usually carried out as an independent study in biology (e.g. BIOLOGY 293/493), or in an appropriate biological science department at Duke University, or as an interdisciplinary study that includes biology.
 Distinction will be awarded based on an oral poster presentation and the written thesis.
 The thesis and poster should present a significant achievement in research and demonstrate a clear mastery of the research field.